DigitalState/Platform/README.md

    docker exec -it sdk /bin/sh
    ```

-At this point, you have the SDK container running and ready to accept commands.
+At this point, you have the SDK container running locally with Ansible pre-installed and ready to accept commands.
 Next step would be to deploy a local [lab environment](resource/orchestration/lab/index.md).

 ## Documentation